 Make note of the following items and details:

-• The subject line for the ArcGIS Online activation email for the community organization is Time to Activate Your ArcGIS Hub Community Account.
-Consider saving this email for future reference because it contains important information about your subscription and the contact information for Esri Technical Support.
+- The subject line for the ArcGIS Online activation email for the community organization is Time to Activate Your ArcGIS Hub Community Account.
+Consider saving this email for future reference as it contains important information about your subscription and contact information for Esri Technical Support.

 Note:

 If your ArcGIS Hub Premium license includes an employee organization and a community organization, you will receive two activation emails, one for each ArcGIS Online subscription.
-If you already have an ArcGIS Online employee organization, you will receive only one e-mail (for activating the ArcGIS Online Community organization).
+If you already have an ArcGIS Online employee organization, you will receive one email (for activating the ArcGIS Online community organization).

-• Remember the email address, user name, and password you use to set up an organization's administrator account.
-The email address you provide is the email that is used for account recovery.
+- Remember the email address, username, and password you use to set up an organization's administrator account.
+The email address you provide will be used for account recovery.

 Note:

-The community organization and employee organization require separate account credentials.
-You must remember both sets of account credentials.
+The community organization and the employee organization require separate account credentials.
+You must retain both sets of account credentials.

 Choose a name and short name